RJ Barrett NBA Playoffs Player Props: Knicks vs. Cavaliers

 RJ Barrett Insights vs. the Cavaliers

-- This season, RJ Barrett has made 7.0 shots from the floor per game, which accounts for 14.8% of his team's total makes.
+- Barrett is responsible for taking 16.1% of his team's field goal attempts this season with 16.1 per game.

-- He's connected on 1.7 threes per game, or 11.7% of his team's makes from beyond the arc this season.
+- He's knocked down 1.7 threes per game, or 11.7% of his team's makes from beyond the arc this season.

-- The Knicks rank 23rd in possessions per game with 101.
-His opponents, the Cavaliers, have the slowest tempo with 98.7 possessions per contest.
+- Barrett's opponents, the Cavaliers, have the NBA's slowest tempo with 98.7 possessions per game, while his Knicks rank 23rd in possessions per game with 101.

-- Defensively, the Cavaliers are ranked No. 1 in the NBA, allowing 106.9 points per contest.
+- Conceding 106.9 points per game, the Cavaliers are the best team in the NBA defensively.

 - The Cavaliers concede 41.2 rebounds per game, ranking second in the league.

-- Looking at assists, the Cavaliers are ranked No. 1 in the league, allowing 23 per game.
+- The Cavaliers allow 23 assists per game, best in the league.

-- In terms of 3-pointers, the Cavaliers have allowed 11.3 makes per contest, second in the league.
+- The Cavaliers give up 11.3 made 3-pointers per contest, second-ranked in the league.

 RJ Barrett vs. the Cavaliers